muhamadherwan/ubuntu-cli/README.md

 - sudo apt-get update
 	- get lsit of package need to update

-Create SSH key
+* Create SSH key
 - ssh-keygen -t rsa

+* Add SSH key to a server acc so can just connnect with no password
+- ssh-copy-id root@theserver ip

-SSH
+* SSH to server
 - ssh user@192.168.1.1 -p 26

-System:
+* System:
 - uname -a
 	- System info
 - blkid